Arts + Culture Itinerary

 Start your cultural exploration of PEI where it all began: Province House National Historic Site.
 Walk in the footsteps of the Fathers of Confederation and learn how this magnificent example of neo-classical architecture remains at the centre of political life for Islanders today.

 Explore Beaconsfield Historic House, built in 1877 for a wealthy shipbuilder and merchant.
 Step back in time to the elegance of the Victorian era.

 Enjoy a cold brew at PEI Brewing Co., a brewer and distributor of all-natural craft beer.
 They brew using all natural ingredients, no preservatives or additives, just fresh PEI water, malted barley, hops and yeast.

-Day Two: Charlottetown
+Day Three: Charlottetown

 Stretch your legs on the Confederation Trail.
 The former railway line is now a trail stretching from one end of the Island to the other.
 This is the perfect way to see PEI on foot or bicycle.

 A great outdoor activity that will get the adrenaline pumping and can be enjoyed by people of varying fitness, ability level and age is the Rise and Climb Adventure Course.
 A high-ropes and zip line park spread across three levels of poles scaling upwards of 50 feet with over 46 elements and zip lines to enjoy!

 Cool off with a visit to Cows Creamery, where you can see how Canada’s best ice cream is made and sample a cone.